MultiSafepay/docs/content/integrations/cs-cart.md

 You can apply surcharges when configuring the payment method under **Surcharge**.
 Always enter the amount **including** VAT.

 > ⚠️ **Attention Dutch merchants**
-> We strongly recommend **not** applying surcharges to pay later methods.
+> We strongly recommend **not** applying surcharges to <<glossary:BNPL>> orders.
 This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM).

 ## Updates